-Key I-B-6-a
+Kev I-B-6-a

 Refer to Chapter XIV, pages 311 to 332, in the text "Modern Europe," by Thomas & Ham, published by Henry Holt & Company.
 Read the following questions carefully so that you have them well in mind.
-After you have read the questions, read the chapter in the text referred to above, close the book and answer the questions from memory.
+After you have read the questions, read the chapter in the text referred to above, close the book and answer the questions from memerrors you have made.

-Following this, check your answers against the text and correct any errors you have made.
+Following this, check your answers against the text and correct any